nmlarsen/dataviz-by-natalie/final_part_2_larsen.md

 Preview link: https://preview.shorthand.com/1mLP5i7kOCGWdMPk

+NOTE: Text has not been finalized and citations still need to be added.

 The main areas of focus are:
 - Why STEM alone has not been effective in US public schools
 - The benefits of arts education alone